materialsvirtuallab/megnet/README.md

 model = Model(inputs=xs, outputs=out)
 model.compile(loss='mse', optimizer='adam')
 ```

-With less than 20 lines of code, you have built a graph network model that is ready for all material property prediction!
+With less than 20 lines of code, you have built a graph network model that is ready for materials property prediction!

-For model details and benchmark, please visit our paper ["Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals"](https://arxiv.org/abs/1812.05055)[2]
+For model details and benchmarks, please refer to the preprint of our paper ["Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals"](https://arxiv.org/abs/1812.05055)[2]

 ## Implementation details